robbartlett/LetterSpectrum/README.md

 Running
 -------

-To run the application in the development web server just execute `run.py` with the Python interpreter from the flask virtual environment.
+To run the application in the development web server execute `run.py` with the Python interpreter from the flask virtual environment.